 Do local elections under autocracy help the poor?
 We argue that local appointees in electoral authoritarian regimes have political incentives that undermine public service provision; regime leaders’ preoccupation with national electoral control encourages them to overlook local governance problems if subnational officials can still deliver requisite votes in national elections.

 “Why is party-based autocracy more durable?
 Examining the role of elite institutions and mass organization.”
 Recent Article in Democratization.
+(Winner of Frank Cass Award for Best Article published in Democratization in 2022)

 A number of studies show that autocracies with ruling parties are more long-lived than those without.
 Much of the literature attributes this to party institutionalization at the elite- level, which is said to reduce elite schisms.
 Others point to the ability of grassroots party organizations to mobilize mass support.
 There is very little empirical research that examines these different mechanisms.
 This paper fills that gap using new data from the V-Party database, which provides detailed expert-coded information on the attributes of all autocratic ruling par- ties between 1970 and 2019.